nandrian-usc/california-coronavirus-data/README.md

 ### b.
 Play-With-Docker
 Different docker file (named NonlocalDockerfile) was used to build image outside local Computer such as play-with-docker lab.
-This is because after running the created docker image, it won't run the bokeh server yet because there'll be extra configuration (which is --allow-websocket-origin) needed for networking access that should be executed in container bokeh server command line.
+This is because after running the created docker image, it won't run the bokeh server yet because there'll be extra configuration (which is --allow-websocket-origin) needed for networking access that should be executed in container's command line along with bokeh server command.

 i.
 Open play-with-docker site at <a href="https://labs.play-with-docker.com/">here</a> and click Start.